fedtools/adfstoolkit/doc/mfa.md

-# Installation and Configuration of MFA for ADFSToolkit V2
+# Installation and configuration of REFEDS MFA for ADFSToolkit

-The use of the REFEDS MFA portion of ADFSToolkit is optional.
-ADFSToolkit out of the box will function normally for regular sign on requests and AD FS will deny REFEDS MFA SAML transactions as an error, which is an appropriate response for AD FS to issue.
+Out of the box AD FS with ADFSToolkit will handle all regular SAML2 sign-on requests.
+Like all SAML2 sign-on requests, there is either an implied or explicit _context_ for these requests which the SAML protocol calls the [AuthenticationContext](https://docs.oasis-open.org/security/saml/v2.0/saml-authn-context-2.0-os.pdf).
+When this _context_ is absent, it is an implied AuthenticationContext of PasswordProtectedTransport.
+RPs wanting to enforce Multi-Factor Authentication(MFA)  signal it as a different context of  [REFEDS MFA](https://refeds.org/profile/mfa).
+This URL is the exact string  being used for the context.
+AD FS will consider the context unsupported  or unknown and halt  the user from signing in until you finish installation and configuration of the ADFSToolkit REFEDS MFA plugin.

+## Audience for this guide
 This installation guidance is geared toward the AD FS administrator who is responsible for the ADFSToolkit installation in AD FS and will require involvment and understanding on how to use your 3rd party MFA provider which may be DUO Security or Azure MFA.
+It is possible to use additional 3rd pary providers and encourage reviewing their abilities against the REFEDS MFA profile.

 ## How REFEDS MFA is enabled in AD FS with ADFSToolkit
-AD FS'  REFEDS MFA support requires the use of the AD FS extensions which require a Windows DLL to be installed.
-This DLL with additional ADFSToolkit elements add the ability to recognize, process, and configure the [REFEDS MFA](https://refeds.org/profile/mfa) SAML2 AuthenticationContext and allow  AD  FS to respond to sites requiring this context for MFA access.
+ADFSToolkit embraces the Microsoft AD FS capability of [Custom Authenticaiton Methods](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/development/ad-fs-build-custom-auth-method) to enable the recognition and processing of REFEDS MFA AuthenticationContext sign-ons.
+ADFSToolkit provides a code signed Windows DLL as well as other configurations and Powershell cmd-lets to be installed to support the recognition, processing, and configuration of [REFEDS MFA](https://refeds.org/profile/mfa) SAML2 AuthenticationContext support.

+ADFSToolkit codebase is curated openly and to use the code-signed code we strongly recommend installing ADFSToolkit via PowershellGallery.com

-Key elements of the REFEDS MFA and ADFS+ADFSToolkit solution are:
+### Key elements of the REFEDS MFA and ADFS+ADFSToolkit solution are:

 -  ADFSToolkit accellerator PowerShell cmd-lets that assist deploying new DLL to add REFEDS MFA support
 -  AD FS Access Control Policies specific to REFEDS MFA are created by ADFSToolkit